Skip advert

 Advertisement - Article continues below

-SEAT often feels like the poor relation in the VW Group, stuck behind its parent company when it comes to new platforms and engines, but the fifth-generation Ibiza was actually the first car in the group to use the MQB A0 platform, now found under the skin of Volkswagen’s latest Polo and the Skoda Fabia.
+Seat often feels like the poor relation in the VW Group, stuck behind its parent company when it comes to new platforms and engines, but the fifth-generation Ibiza was actually the first car in the group to use the MQB A0 platform, now found under the skin of Volkswagen’s latest Polo and the Skoda Fabia.
+The fifth-generation Ibiza, grew over its predecessor with a body that’s 87mm wider, but actually 2mm shorter and 1mm lower, with a 60mm longer wheelbase for more interior space.
+The looks are therefore more mini-Leon than Ibiza.

-The biggest changes come inside though, with an enlarged floating infotainment screen mimicking the package available on other SEAT and Cupra models.
-A full-width Digital Cockpit is also now available as an option, with softer materials, illuminated air vents and an overall improvement in material quality present throughout the range.
-Better still, the Ibiza has dodged the tedious inclusion of VAG’s new touch controls, with physical buttons for volume and A/C controls.
+The enlarged floating infotainment screen mimics the package available on other Seat and Cupra models.
+A full-width Digital Cockpit is available as an option, with softer materials, illuminated air vents and decent material quality present throughout the range.
+Better still, the Ibiza dodged the tedious inclusion of VAG’s new touch controls, with physical buttons for volume and A/C controls – these live on in the updated-for-2026 car too.

 Advertisement - Article continues below